Are you thinking of doing a Florence to Venice day trip?

 If you don’t want to think about motorways, tolls and parking space (which is always a bit tricky in Venice, if not expensive) then I really recommend getting there by train.

-Train is the best option as both Florence and Venice railway stations are based in the city centre.
+In my opinion, traveling by train is the best option for this route as both Florence and Venice have their railway stations based conviently in the city centre.

 How to get from Florence to Venice